 My name is Jeff Handley.
 I’ve been creating web applications for over 20 years.
 I grew up on the Microsoft stack but now I focus on Node, React, Redux, and GraphQL.
 I have passion for leading geo-distributed teams to build frameworks and applications that provide end-user productivity and delight.

 By focusing on intuitive, composable, and extensible frameworks, the teams I’ve worked with have a proven ability to deliver short-term developer productivity and long-term maintainability for web applications ranging from 10 screens to over 1000.
 I’ve been recognized as a compassionate people manager with an unparalleled sense of ownership in products and user experiences.
 These traits have helped me lead many teams through successful releases.

-I’m currently Director of UI Engineering at SAP Concur.
-I work with the teams that deliver our core UI components, our UI infrastructure, our corporate travel booking experience, and the setup experience for our SMB expense and invoice products.
+I’m the Senior Director of Web UI Engineering at SAP Concur.
+I work with the teams that deliver our core UI components, our UI infrastructure, our corporate travel booking experience, our expense experience, and the setup experience for our SMB expense and invoice products.

 Many folks know of me from my time at Microsoft.
 I was the Engineering Manager for the NuGet Package manager, WCF RIA Services, ASP.NET Web Pages, Razor, and a few other projects.
 I helped open-source the Silverlight SDK and RIA Services.
 I led NuGet from being a small open-source project to shipping as part of Visual Studio, building a team around it along the way.

 While at Microsoft, I was the lead developer of the validation validation features built into the .NET Framework’s